zwiebert/tronferno-mcu/docs/CLI.md

 ### send command

-  * Send a plain command message via RF to the receivers.
+Send a plain command message via RF to the receivers.
 Receiver can be a shutter motor, or a light, if you have the hardware for that.

 * Options are: a, g, m, c

-   * addressing options
+#### addressing options

 * a=(id|0|[1-9]) - the adress field of a command usually contains the ID of the sender, or sometimes the receiver
   * id - 6 digit hex ID of sender or receiver
   * 0 - use internally stored central unit ID (set by config cu)
   * [1-9] - use on of 9 internally stored IDs (not fully implemented yet)

 * g=(0|[1-7])  - group number
   * 0 - broadcast to all groups
   * [1-7] send to a specific group.
 Groups are numbered from 1 to 7.

 * m=(0|[1-7])  - group-member number
   * 0 - broadcast to all members
   * [1-7] sent to specific member.
 Members are numbered from 1 to 7.

-   * action command option
+#### action command option
 * c=command - specify the action command to be send
   * up - shutter up
   * down - shutter down
   * stop - shutter stop, (in set mode: add/remove sender from receiver)
   * sun-inst - defines current shutter position as sun-position
   * sun-down - moves shutter down to predefined sun-position
   * set - switch receiver to set-mode (like pressing pyhsical set button)

+         send g=2 m=3 c=up;     shutter 3 of group 2 goes up
+		 send c=down;           all shutters go down
+		 send a=90abcd c=set;   motor with code label "0abcd" goes into set mode send c=sun-down;       all open shutters go to sun position (even if it rains)

 ### timer command